cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_url-slash.md

 ---

 {{<Aside type="warning">}}
-Gateway treats URLs with a trailing forward slash (`/`) the same as those without.
-For example, `https://example.com` and `https://example.com/` will match the same URL.
+Gateway ignores trailing forward slashes (`/`) in URLs.
+For example, `https://example.com` and `https://example.com/` will count as the same URL and may return a duplicate error.
 {{</Aside>}}